-In 2014, JTA completed an update of the TDP (2014-2024).
+In 2019, JTA completed an update of the TDP, a minor update was completed in 2020.

 Annual update based on assessment and analysis of previous years' accomplishments based on, but not limited to the following:

 - System changes

 - Ridership patterns

 - Future system planning

 - Cost and revenue will be documented and budgets updated.